truenas/documentation/content/SCALE/SCALECLIReference/Network/_index.md

 ---
 title: "Network"
 geekdocCollapseSection: true
-description: "Introduces the TrueNAS CLI network namespace, used to configure network settings found in the API and web UI."
+description: "Introduces the TrueNAS CLI network namespace and provides access to child namespaces and commands used to configure network settings."
 weight: 30
 draft: false
 ---